-The proposed project raises issues under all these Coastal Act policies.
+The proposed project raises issues under all of these Coastal Act policies.
 The project site is an existing trunk sewer generally aligned with Lopez Creek in the bottom of Lopez Canyon.
 A healthy riparian corridor runs the length of the creek, although flows in Lopez Creek are intermittent and most of the creek bed is cobble.
-The proposed repair and maintenance activities would temporarily disturb approximately 2.6 acres of various riparian communities and cobble channel, along with an area of alkali marsh.